An $800 Lesson Learned.

 That lunatic would be me.

-Within a minute a police cruiser arrived, as the traffic jam behind our two cars now stretched south as far as I could see.
+Within a minute a police cruiser arrived.
+The traffic jam behind our two cars now stretched south as far as I could see.
 The Queensway and Hurontario is a very busy intersection especially on Saturdays.
 After explaining to the cop what happened, the cop decided that he would be charging me with mischief.
 He also told me that I was lucky he wasn’t charging me with assault.
 Years ago the cop said he had been involved in a similar incident and the driver had actually died after being struck in the head by an enraged driver who had also punched out a window.

 The cop then decided that since there were no injuries if both me and the Cadillac driver could resolve our issues then he would not be charging me with any offence.
 I simply told the driver I was sorry and that I would pay for the window that I had shattered.
 I also apologized to the two young women who had just arrived from Brazil that morning and could not understand or speak English.
 The driver was happy with my apology and my offer to fix his window.
-We all carried on with our day and went our separate ways.
+We all carried on with our day after going our separate ways.
 Within a week I showed up at the garage and paid the $800 bill to replace the window.

-I was another heat of the moment memory along with another expensive lesson learned and I have never punched out a window again.
+I was just another heat of the moment memory along with another expensive lesson learned and I have never punched out a window again.